Saket2701/Maze-Master/README.md

 # MazeMaster

-MazeMaster is a JavaScript project that generates and solves mazes using HTML5 canvas.

-## Overview

 This project utilizes a maze generation algorithm and a solving algorithm to create and solve mazes dynamically.
 The maze is displayed on an HTML5 canvas, providing an interactive and visually appealing experience.

 ![giphy](https://github.com/Saket2701/Maze-Master/assets/101319476/5167cca4-6191-4b60-8b2c-1adcddf01451)

 ## Project Structure